-The Colorado Supreme Court rejected the 7-5 recommendation of its Advisory Committee on the Rules of Criminal Procedure to amend Criminal Procedure Rule 24(d)(5) by adopting a rule similar to Washington General Rule 37.
-The minutes of the January 15, 2021 meeting, which show the vote and the proposed amendment are here.
+On January 15, 2021, The Colorado Supreme Court Committee on the Rules of Criminal Procedure voted 7-5 to recommend the adoption of Criminal Procedure Rule 24(d)(5), which would create a rule similar to the Washington Supreme Court’s General Rule 37.

 The Report of the Jury Selection Task Force to Chief Justice Richard A. Robinson (Dec.
 2020) recommended the adoption of a rule modeled on Washington General Rule 37 and California’s AB 3070.

 Concurring in part and dissenting in part in State v.
-Veal, 930 N.W.2d (Iowa 2019), Justice Wiggins proposed abolishing peremptory challenges.
-Concurring in part and dissenting in part, Justice Appel proposed revisions to the Batson framework, including requirement that when the prosecutor strikes the “last minority juror” s/he provide a reason “related to the facts of the case” and that trial court “objectively determine whether the asserted reason was in fact race neutral or whether race may have played a role in the strike.”
-If the judge determines that the reason is race neutral, s/he “should then objectively weigh the prosecution’s racially neutral interested in eliminating the juror against the defendant’s interest in a jury composed of a fair cross section of the community.”
+Veal, 930 N.W.2d 319 (Iowa 2019), Justice Wiggins proposed abolishing peremptory challenges.
+He wrote that “[i]n the majority of cases, the reasons given by the prosecution in response to a Batson challenge appear to be pretextual.”
+Concurring in part and dissenting in part, Justice Appel proposed revisions to the Batson framework, including a requirement that when the prosecutor strikes the “last minority juror,” s/he provide a reason “related to the facts of the case” and that trial court “objectively determine whether the asserted reason was in fact race neutral or whether race may have played a role in the strike.”
+If the judge determines that the reason is race neutral, s/he “should then objectively weigh the prosecution’s racially neutral interest in eliminating the juror against the defendant’s interest in a jury composed of a fair cross section of the community.”
 Justice Appel cited Washington Supreme Court General Rule 37, which he included as an appendix.

-Senator Joseph A. Boncore introduced Senate Bill 918 in the (current) 192nd Legislative Session.
+Senator Joseph A. Boncore introduced Senate Bill 918 in the (2021) 192nd Legislative Session.
 The bill is modeled on Washington Supreme Court General Rule 37.
-It has been referred to the Joint Committee on the Judiciary.
+It has been referred to a Senate study committee.

 Senate Bill No. 2211, Regular Session 2021 was not voted out of committee.

-In June 2020, the Governor of North Carolina established the North Carolina Task Force for Racial Equity in Criminal Justice.
+In June 2020, the Governor of North Carolina established the North Carolina Governor’s Task Force for Racial Equity in Criminal Justice (TREC).
 The task force was co-chaired by an associate justice of the North Carolina Supreme Court and the Attorney General, and composed of 24 members including activists, defense attorneys, law enforcement, prosecutors, and judges.

 In October 2020, the North Carolina Supreme Court created the Chief Justice’s Commission on Fairness and Equity, which is chaired by Supreme Court Associate Justice Michael Morgan and North Carolina Court of Appeals Associate Justice Valerie Zachary.